phonedotcom/API-SDK-objc/docs/SWGMenusApi.md

         completionHandler: (void (^)(SWGMenuFull* output, NSError* error)) handler;
 ```

-Create an individual menu
+Create an individual menu.

-This service creates an individual menu.
+Create an individual menu.
 See Account Menus for more info on the properties.

 ### Example
 ```objc